Kareem Hunt Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Matchup vs. Cincinnati

-- Hunt averaged 46.7 rushing yards per game over his six career matchups against the Bengals, 19.2 more yards than his over/under in Sunday's game.
+- Against the Bengals, Hunt has averaged 46.7 rushing yards per game over his six career matchups, 18.2 more yards than his over/under in Sunday's game.

 - Hunt, in six matchups against the Bengals, has run for a TD three times, but has not tallied more than one in a single game.

-- In terms of defending against the run, the Bengals are fifth in the NFL, allowing 96.1 yards per game.

-- This year the Bengals have allowed 14 rushing TDs.
-They are ranked 12th in the league in that category.
+- This year the Bengals are ranked 12th in the league in rushing touchdowns allowed (14).

 Recent Performances